TimMouskhelichvili/personal/public/static/markdown/blog/typescript-typeof/en.md

 In that case, the type of `data` is `string`.

 Maybe you have noticed, but, in this particular example, this is not very useful, since the type is a basic type...
-You are right!
-But, the `typeof` operator becomes very handy with complex types.
+You are right.
+But, the `typeof` operator becomes very handy with complex objects.

 ```typescript
 const person = {